elos/documentation/guide/3 - Access Control.md

 #### Entry Point (Users)

-Godel postulated that no formal system can be both consistent and complete.
+Gödel postulated that no formal system can be both consistent and complete.
 Such is the way with the EAC.
 We need an entry point.
 There must be a notion of a "God" object, an un-ownable entity.
 For these entities need to act on the resources (in our case, property) which the system maintains.
 Whenever you have an un-contained object, who itself is not governed by the access model, you also introduce the new formal rules of the universe (our environment).
 First, let us formally define a user, and the properties which for the basis of such an object.
 Then we can discuss the formal rules for their creation, existence, and deletion.

 ##### User Data Model